|

 A few things to think about when travelling by train.

 1. Know where you are going and have a map of the area where you will be arriving.
 It is often confusing coming to a new place, new language, etc..
 Don’t make it worse by not knowing where you are at.
-Get a map!
+Get a map or a downloadable app - be prepared.

-2. When booking a train ticket.
-A ticket is not the same as a reservation.
+2. When booking an international train ticket, remember a ticket is not the same as a reservation.
 A ticket allows you to travel, but may not guarantee you a seat.
 Get a seat reservation if you want to make sure you can sit down.
 If you are sitting in a seat and someone boards who has that seat reservation, you must let them have it.
 They paid for it – you did not.
 You may end up sitting on your bags or standing for long periods.
+You may several seat reservations for one journey if the train have multiple stops.
+Often train cars are added or removed in hub cities.
+Best to check when booking.

 3. Make sure you have all your relevant travel documents.
-Passports, visas (if necessary) and proper tickets.
+Passports, visas (if necessary) and proper tickets and identity documents.

 4. Make sure you know if you need to change trains to get to your final destination.
 If you are switching trains, find out which platform it will depart from.
 You may only have a few minutes to reach it and nothing like rushing and getting on the wrong train.